laxmandev0910/library-system-api/readme.md

 - Secure user authentication with JSON Web Tokens
 - Role based authorizationfor effective access control.
 - Performance optimization through caching
+- Rate limiting to prevent api abuse by users
 - Server-Side form data validation to ensure integrity and prevent invalid or malicious submissions
 - Comprehensive test coverage with extensive unit and integration tests for all features.